Scottsville Water Testing Results

 - 6EPA considers 50 pCi/l to be the level of concern for beta particles.

 - 7Sampled in August and September, 2016 from select, high-risk residences.

 - 8The value reported is the 90th percentile of all data (10 samples) collected.

 - 9The value reported is the highest quarterly, system-wide average.

 - 10TTHM and HAA results are averaged over four quarters at each sampling location to determine compliance with the MCL.
 Range of detections are from 2017, but “Result” includes 2016 and 2017.

 What do all these numbers mean?

-Cryptosporidium is a microbial pathogen found in surface waters throughout the U.S. Ingestion of Cryptosporidium may cause cryptosporidiosis, an abdominal infection characterized by nausea, diarrhea, and abdominal cramps.
+Cryptosporidium Cryptosporidium is a microbial pathogen found in surface waters throughout the U.S. Ingestion of Cryptosporidium may cause cryptosporidiosis, an abdominal infection characterized by nausea, diarrhea, and abdominal cramps.
 Cryptosporidium may be spread through means other than drinking water.
 Most healthy individuals can overcome the disease within a few weeks.
-However, immuno-comprised people are at risk of developing a potentially life threatening illness.
-In 2009, the RWSA conducted an EPA-mandated, two year study of Cryptosporidium in source water for the Scottsville WTP.
-The monitoring revealed the occasional presence of Cryptosporidium in very small concentrations (less than 0.05 organisms per liter, on average) in the Totier Creek REservoir.
+However, immuno-compromised people are at risk of developing a potentially life-threatening illness.
+In 2009, the RWSA conducted an EPA-mandated, one year study of Cryptosporidium in the source water for the Scottsville WTP.
+The monitoring revealed the occasional presence of Cryptosporidium in very small concentrations (less than 0.05 organisms per liter, on average) in the Totier Creek Reservoir.
 Although filtration removes the pathogen, the most commonly used filtration methods cannot guarantee 100% removal.
 The RWSA makes every effort to optimize the filtration process at all of the WTPs to ensure the greatest degree of Cryptosporidium removal.
 Based on the results of this study, our water source has been placed in the lowest risk category for exposure to Cryptosporidium.